kpoppel/ansible-api/README.md

 If you are trying to use it and not like CLI, you can try me now.
 I can provide you use ansible by A RESTful HTTP Api and a realtime processing message (websocket api), you can see all details.

 ## Changelog
+  + added shell script demonstrating the tool
+  + Fix bug in tool.py, which did not respect log_file placement setting in api.cfg
 - 0.5.1
   + add sha256 encryption support for signature (thx: jbackman)
   + fit for latest ansible(v2.8.6) and ansible-runner(v1.4.2)